samwolfshohl/my-tweet-app-lacework/README.md

 1. A Github account that you can use to fork this repository.
 2. Installation of Visual Studio Code on your local machine (we only tested the integration with Visual Studio Code on macOS).
-3. A GKE Kubernetes cluster
+3. A AKS Kubernetes cluster
-4. Your GKE access key that is allowed to manage the GKE cluster.
+4. Your AKS access key that is allowed to manage the AKS cluster.
 5. A Lacework instance and an inline scanner token that can be used for the security scan.
 6. A DockerHub account that can be used to save your images build via Github Actions.